Prop Selection Guide Find the right prop for your boatClear

-One key to maximizing your boat’s performance is the selection of the right boat propeller.
-You may be pleased with the performance of the propeller that came standard issue or may be wondering if there might be something better.
-For advice on making your choice from our broad selection of competitively priced propellers, speak to the boating professionals at Wholesale Marine.
+Selecting the the right boat propeller is key to maximizing your boat’s performance.
+You may be pleased with the performance of the propeller that came standard issue, or may be wondering if there might be something better.
+For advice when selecting the right propeller for your boat from our large inventory of competitively-priced propellers, speak to the boating professionals at Wholesale Marine.
 We stock Michigan Wheel, Turning Point, Bravo and Quicksilver propellers to fit Evinrude, Mercruiser, Mercury, Johnson, Volvo Penta, Yamaha, Suzuki, Honda and more.
 Additionally we offer sturdy stainless steel, lightweight but durable aluminum and traditional bronze propellers for nearly every craft.

 Tips for Knowing When to Replace Boat Propellers

 How can you tell if your propeller requires replacement?
 There may be an obvious reason for doing so.
 For example, if your prop has sustained visible damage to a blade.
 However, even when your propeller is performing within manufacturer’s recommended guidelines, you may be looking for an upgrade.
 Reasons for replacement include: